(Yellowstone National Park erupts and spews deadly fire missiles in the movie 2012 – image source: http://www.chinasmack.com)

 Let’s be a pessimist for the day, shall we?

 By now, I am sure most of us would have watched one of the most anticipated movies for the year – Roland Emmerich’s 2012.
-And if you have not watched it yet, then you really should – for 2 main reasons: – 1.
-The visual effect in the movie is mind blowing and 2.
-It may come TRUE in 2012.
+And if you have not watched it yet, then you really should – for 2 main reasons: – One: The visual effect in the movie is mind-blowing and Two: It may come TRUE in 2012.

 (The Mayan Long Count calendar.
 Image source: Wikipedia)